reportei/connect-docs/README.md

 x-customer-token: {customer_token}
 ```

-The `x-customer-token` is provided when you create or access a customer and is necessary for any subsequent customer-related requests.
+The `x-customer-token` is provided when you create a customer and is necessary for any subsequent customer-related requests.
 Make sure to store it securely.

 ## Pagination